 For a physical classroom experience, for example, the instructor will often want to view a student’s screen, sometimes following a request for assistance, and at other times, will just want to circulate around the class and glance over a student’s shoulder, all without involving other class members.
 This is something that web conferencing can’t do.
 Furthermore, conferencing requires the student to initiate screen sharing that takes away the instructor’s absolute control of the situation.
 The biggest challenge, however, comes when trying to create and provision the computing environments needed for technical training sessions where participants need to learn to use enterprise systems, administration or development tools through hands-on experience.
 This takes a tremendous amount of time and resources when organizing either a physical or virtual classroom.
 Beyond this, the instructor may encounter problems once the class has started that may require environment changes like configuration tweaks, adding servers or provisioning more memory.

 Addressing the Primary Problems

-CloudShare’s online training solution powers thousands of software training sessions each month, from large-scale events to impromptu meetups and online virtual classes.
+CloudShare’s cloud based training solution powers thousands of software training sessions each month, from large-scale events to impromptu meetups and online virtual classes.
 Instructors are able to roll out virtual classrooms in minutes through the CloudShare platform.

-Below is an example on how CloudShare is allowing training professionals to create a virtual classroom that is identical to the best local classroom experience.
+Below is an example of how CloudShare is allowing training professionals to create a virtual classroom that is identical to the best local classroom experience.

 Step 1: Initial Training Environment Setup